titaniumnetwork-dev/Ultraviolet/README.md

 ## Documentation

-Documentation for can be found in the [wiki](https://github.com/titaniumnetwork-dev/Ultraviolet/wiki).
+Documentation can be found in the [wiki](https://github.com/titaniumnetwork-dev/Ultraviolet/wiki).